Playoff tiebreaker rules for Fantasy Sports

 For example, if Hold the O.J.
 Mayo wins 3 of their 4 matchups against Batum Shakalaka, they'd have the best winning percentage (.750) and would win the tiebreaker.

-Keep in mind - Custom League commissioners can't modify this tiebreaking system.
+Custom League commissioners can't modify this tiebreaking system.

 Thank you!
 Your feedback has successfully been submitted.